How To Outsource Blog Writing to a Freelancer or Agency

 Decide How Much Autonomy You Want To Give

-Another important preparatory element is deciding how much control you want to invest in your writer.
+Another important preparatory element of outsourcing blog writing is deciding how much control you want to invest in your writer.
 You may want to hand off the entire blog-writing process other than general strategic guidance.
 Alternatively, you may want to select keywords, topics and more while having the writer only produce the actual content.

 Either of these options (or anywhere in between) can be a viable choice.
 However, it is helpful to everyone involved to make a firm decision about this.
 Otherwise, you may be expecting more or less initiative from your writer than you are getting.
 Again, this is about setting clear expectations for the blog to ensure that everyone is on the same page.